-The superposed circles: Shippo / Shippou
+The superposed circles: Shippo

-Those circles represent the 7 treasures of Buddhism: gold, silver, lapis lazuli, agate, pearl, coral and cristal.
+Those superposed circles represent the 7 treasures of Buddhism: gold, silver, lapis lazuli, agate, pearl, coral and cristal.
 They are very used in many Japanese craftsmanships (namely cloisonné): lacquer, wood, metal, etc.

 This pattern has been found on clothes from the 8ith century (Shōsō-in of Tōdai-ji / Nara).
 Later, on women’s kimonos.

-The fawn spots: Kanoko
+The Fawn spots: Kanoko

 Japan has huge dyeing tradition, namely with indigo, since the middle-age, and developed or upgraded many techniques.